 Today I took the Associate Cloud Engineer exam and passed.
-The exam was medium difficulty.
+The exam was medium difficult.
 However, I took this exam for granted and I did not study or prepare at all.

 Once I completed the exam, the monitor said passed but I will have to wait for seven to ten days for my actual certificate.
 No score is given, just Pass or Fail.
 Update: certification confirmation received March 25th.